-Farmhouse Christmas details:
+Farmhouse Christmas Details: Master Bedroom

 I swapped out my usual elegant gold tray on the bench for this reclaimed wood one to add the perfect rustic country touch.
 I left room on either side because my husband likes to have a place to sit to put on his socks.
 When my decor functions as well as looks good the result is a happy home.

 My day to day neutral decor is the perfect backdrop for some pops of merry red and tartan.
-My farmhouse side chair gets a makeover by trading out its usual creamy throw for a gorgeous tartan throw (that doubles as a scarf or shawl) and a bright Merry Pillow from Target.
+This farmhouse side chair gets a makeover by trading out its usual creamy throw for a gorgeous tartan throw (that doubles as a scarf or shawl) and a bright Merry Pillow from Target.